eprbell/rp2/README.dev.md

   * `acquired_lot`: the acquired lot;
   * `taxable_event_amount`: the amount that is leftover of the current taxable event;
   * `acquired_lot_amount`: the amount that is leftover of the current acquired lot.
   * it returns TaxableEventAndAcquiredLot, which captures a new taxable event/acquired lot pair.
 Notice that in most cases only one of the two is new and the other stays the same and only gets its amount adjusted.
-However in some special cases that depend on the semantics of the plugin, one of these methods may need to update both taxable event and aquired lot (e.g. in the LIFO version of `get_next_taxable_event_and_amount()`, if the new taxable event has a timestamp with a new year, then the method also has to look for a new acquired lot in the same new year).
+However in some special cases that depend on the semantics of the plugin, one of these methods may need to update both taxable event and acquired lot (e.g. in the LIFO version of `get_next_taxable_event_and_amount()`, if the new taxable event has a timestamp with a new year, then the method also has to look for a new acquired lot in the same new year).
 * Add a `validate_acquired_lot_ancestor_timestamp()` method with the following signature:
 ```
     def validate_acquired_lot_ancestor_timestamp(self, acquired_lot: InTransaction, acquired_lot_parent: InTransaction) -> bool: